mia-chono/kao/README.md

  |_ 03.jpg
 ```

-execute the next line `py __main__.py -l /path/to/manga/chap-01`, it will create inside the same folder a new pdf file with the parent folder name -> `chap-01.pdf`
+execute the next line `py __main__.py -pl /path/to/manga/chap-01`, it will create inside the same folder a new pdf file with the parent folder name -> `chap-01.pdf`

 ### Example 2: Folder with subfolders
 We can also give a path to a folder containing several folders: